Hydrodynamic limit for a boundary driven super-diffusive symmetric exclusion: Introduction

 When the transition probability $p$ is translation invariant, i.e. $p(x,y)=p(y-x)$, with zero mean and finite variance, the density is governed by the heat equation with a constant diffusion coefficient equal to the variance of $p$.
 Different boundary conditions (Dirichlet, Robin, Neumann) can be imposed by putting the system in contact with some stochastic reservoirs.
-The nature of the boundary conditions depends on the reservoirs' model and their intensity via some scaling parameter.
-If $p$ has heavy tails, in particular, if the variance is infinite, the density evolves superdiffusively according to a fractional diffusion equation \cite{MJ}, which is a non-local PDE.
-Putting the system in contact with reservoirs gives then rise to a bunch of boundary conditions which are much more difficult to describe than in the diffusive case.
-This is due to the fact that a boundary condition has usually a local nature while the PDE, in this case, does not have.\\
+The nature of the boundary conditions depends on the reservoirs' dynamics and their intensity via some scaling parameter.
+If $p$ has heavy tails, in particular, if the variance is infinite, then the density evolves super-diffusively according to a fractional diffusion equation \cite{MJ}, which is a non-local PDE.
+Putting the system in contact with reservoirs gives then rise to a variety of boundary conditions which are much more difficult to describe than in the diffusive case.
+This is due to the fact that a boundary condition usually has a local nature while the PDE, in this case, does not have.\\

 The exclusion process we analyze in this work was first introduced in \cite{BGJO, BJGO2, BJ}.
 We recall here how it is defined.
 Let $N >1$ and call ``bulk'' the lattice $\Lambda_N=\{1,\dots,N-1\}$.
-On the right and on the left of the bulk we put stochastic reservoirs, which means that, according to some rules that we will explain in details later, the sets $\{x\le 0\; ;\; x \in \ZZ\}$ and $\{x\ge N\; ;\; x \in \ZZ\}$ interact with the particles in the bulk, creating or annihilating them.
-The particles inside the bulk move according to an exclusion process with long jumps: this means that particles can perform jumps of any length but they can not jump to a site where there is already a particle (exclusion rule).
-This kind of dynamics is determined by a symmetric probability transition
+To the right and to the left of the bulk we add infinitely many stochastic reservoirs, which means that, according to some rules that we will explain in detail later, the sets $\{x\le 0\; ;\; x \in \ZZ\}$ and $\{x\ge N\; ;\; x \in \ZZ\}$ interact with the particles in the bulk, creating or annihilating them.
+Particles in the bulk move according to an exclusion process with long jumps: this means that particles can perform jumps of any length but they can not jump to a site where there is already a particle (exclusion rule).
+This kind of dynamics is determined by a symmetric transition probability

 depending only on the length of the jump and on a parameter $\gamma>0$.
 Hence the constant $c_\gamma$ is a normalizing constant equal to